jacobwright32/Comparing_Regression_Models_Project_AI_Core/README.md

       - To improve W: b = b - lr*b'

     * Step 12: Repetition
-      - Repete from Step 7 to Step 11 either for a set number of iterations or until the loss is below a satifactory level.
+      - Repeat from Step 7 to Step 11 either for a set number of iterations or until the loss is below a satifactory level.